Sony camera rumors 2020

-While Canon and Nikon tried to pull the rug out from under Sony, by entering the full-frame mirrorless fray, Sony has fought back handily – it has now dethroned Canon in terms of full-frame market share in Japan, even though Canon has the advantage of combined sales for both DSLR and mirrorless cameras), and it owns 50% of the worldwide image sensor market.
+While Canon and Nikon tried to pull the rug out from under Sony by entering the full-frame mirrorless fray, Sony has fought back handily – it has now dethroned Canon in terms of full-frame market share in Japan (even though Canon has the advantage of combined sales for both DSLR and mirrorless cameras), and it owns 50% of the worldwide image sensor market.

 Sony A7S III

 Another rumor that makes some sort of sense is for Sony to produce a low-cost full-frame mirrorless model.
-Sony kind of already does do this, as the original first-generation A7 is still available, and often at a heavily discounted price that makes it seriously tempting for anyone who fancies trying full-frame without making a huge investment.
+The company already does do this, after a fashion, as the original first-generation Sony A7 is still available – and often at a heavily discounted price, which makes it seriously tempting for anyone who fancies trying full-frame photography without making a huge investment.

-But it is just possible that Sony build a budget from the ground up – to challenge low-cost full-frame DSLRs, not to mention the Canon EOS RP and (potentially) the Nikon Z5 head-on.
+However, it is just possible that Sony could build a budget camera from the ground up to challenge low-cost full-frame DSLRs – not to mention the Canon EOS RP and (potentially) the Nikon Z5 head-on…

 The Sony verdict